Gas, bloating, fiber?

 - Avoid laxatives — they may weaken the intestines or cause dependence.

 Knowing what to do to alleviate your gas is one thing; actually making the changes is another.
-If you need assistance identifying the root of your symptoms, and/or support in making changes to help get rid of the gas, you may want to visit your health care provider and/or a registered dietitian.
-Students at Columbia can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.
+If you need assistance identifying the root of your symptoms, or support in making changes to help get rid of the gas, you may want to visit your health care provider or a registered dietitian.